LWAYVE/android-sdk/README.md

 **Parameters**

-tags: The set of location names to remove from the LWAYVE SDK.
+locations: The set of location names to remove from the LWAYVE SDK.

 **Code**
 ```
 removeLocations(Set<String> locations): void
 ```

-#### Add Tag
+#### Add User Like
-Add a tag to the LWAYVE SDK.
+Add a user like to the LWAYVE SDK.

 **Parameters**

-tag: The name of the tag to add.
+like: The name of the like to add.

 **Code**

 ```
-addTag(String tag): void
+addUserLike(String like): void

 ```

-#### Add Tags
+#### Add UserLikes

-Add a set of tag names to the LWAYVE SDK.
+Add a set of user likes to the LWAYVE SDK.

 **Parameters**

-tags: The set of tags to add.
+likes: The set of likes to add.

  **Code**

 ```
-addTags(Set<String> tags): void
+addUserLikes(Set<String> likes): void

 ```

-#### Remove Tag
+#### Remove User Like
-Remove the specified tag from the LWAYVE SDK.
+Remove the specified user like from the LWAYVE SDK.

 **Parameters**
-tag: The tag to remove.
+like: The like to remove.

  **Code**

 ```
-removeTag(String tag): void
+removeUserLike(String like): void
 ```

-#### Remove Tags
+#### Remove User Likes

-Remove the specified set of tags from the LWAYVE SDK.
+Remove the specified set of user likes from the LWAYVE SDK.

 **Parameters**

-tags: The set of tag names to remove from the LWAYVE SDK.
+likes: The set of likes to remove from the LWAYVE SDK.

 **Code**
 ```
-removeTags(Set<String> tags): void
+removeUserLikes(Set<String> likes): void
 ```

 #### Offset Time